jk367/personal_website/content/photos/smoking_georgian_girl.md

 draft: false
 ---

-My very good friend in Tbilsi.
-One of the smartest people i've met.
+My very good friend in Tbilisi.
+One of the smartest people I've met.
 At the time, she was planning her move to nyc.